exactly-once/Home/content/docs/idempotency-is-not-enough.md

 }
 ```

-This operation is idempotent but is far from enough in light of possible message duplication.
-Duplicated `FireAt` messages will result in duplicated `Hit` messages that are indistinguishable from the `LeaderBoard` perspective.
-We end-up with all operations being idempotent yet with a serious flaw in our system.
+This implementation is idempotent but doesn't meet business requirements.
+With the current message payload there is no way for `LeaderBoard` to distinguish two logically different `FireAt` messages from two duplicates generated by the infrastructure.
+When `LeaderBoard` receives `Hit` message it has no way to tell if there's been a hit made by the palyer or if it's just duplicate of some other `Hit` message already processed.

-What we need is ability to recognize duplicates at the business level and, to be able to that, we need some business level identity for each one of them.
-In other words we need logical message identifiers to be able to cope with duplicates at the logic level.
+The only way to cope with duplicates is by making sure we can test message equality at the business level.
+This can be achieved by modeling messages as immutable facts or intents with **unique identity** rather than values (3).

 This can be done if we assume that `FireAt` message gets extends with e.g. `AttemptId` property that than gets passed to the `Hit` event.
 With that in place `LeaderBoard` logic becomes: